dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 - *predicate*: An identifier together with an arity.
 - *predicate indicator*: A compound term A/N, where A is an atom and N is a non-negative integer, denoting one particular procedure (see 7.1.6.6)

-I will generally use "predicate" and not bother with "procedure", which seems to be nearer the concept of "program code".

 ## From the DECsystem-10 User Manual

 Here is the image from the